 For recertification of CPCM, CFCM, and/or CCCM, 60 CPE are required for every 5-year recertification period.
 All CPE must comply with the Contract Management Continuing Professional Education Guide.
 CPE may not be applied multiple times for the same certification.

 Complete recertification applications must be submitted by December 31.
-Recertification applications postmarked or emailed after December 31 are considered "lapsed."
+Recertification applications postmarked or emailed after December 31 are considered late and certifications are suspended.
 Applications submitted from January 1 to March 31 will be assessed a nonrefundable $75 late fee.
 During this period of suspension, you cannot claim to hold the suspended certification.

 Applications received after March 31 are not accepted and the certification is expired.
 To achieve an active certification, the current certification process must be followed.